why should u subscribe

 why a newsletter?

 Look, I’m just “person” in “media” watching the few remaining publications pivot themselves into oblivion, so why not work for free for myself?
 And then inject that free work straight into your veins / inboxes / the internet void?
-It’s an ego thing, I love being my own boss and doing whatever the fuck I want with no one telling me there’s no market for a sad 3,000 word essay about “Song For Sharon” by Joni Mitchell.
+It’s an ego thing; I love being my own boss and doing whatever the fuck I want with no one telling me there’s no market for a meandering 3,000 word essay about “Song For Sharon” by Joni Mitchell.